-All students were enrolled on the GL5013 course, Professional Skills incorporating International Field Trip, of the Integrated Petroleum Geoscience (IPG) MSc.
+All students were enrolled in the GL5013 course "Professional Skills incorporating International Field Trip" of the "Integrated Petroleum Geoscience" (IPG) MSc programme.
 Table 1 outlines the demographic and setting of students that attended the VFTs.
-Prior to the COVID-19 pandemic, the 2019-20 class attended the Pyrenees as a traditional fieldtrip.
-However, as a direct result of the COVID-19 pandemic many students returned home and the whole class joined the Utah VFT remotely in September 2020.
-For the class of 2020-21 both trips were run as VFTs in October 2020 and August 2021.
-The relaxations in COVID-19 related restrictions allowed some students to attend these trips from on-campus computer rooms while others worked from home (Table 1).
-In both cases the course leaders were remote.
-Across the three VFT's a general trend of improved average WiFi speeds was observed.
-WiFi speeds were monitored by staff through Blackboard Learn, and students that had poor internet were offered a free wireless internet dongle for the duration of the VFT, however, no participants accepted the offer.
-Generally, there were few internet related issues.
+Prior to the COVID-19 pandemic, the 2019-2020 class attended the Pyrenees as a traditional field trip.
+However, as a direct result of the COVID-19 pandemic many students returned home, and the whole class joined the Utah VFT remotely in September 2020.
+For the class of 2020-2021, both trips were run as VFTs in October 2020 and August 2021.
+The relaxations in COVID-19-related restrictions allowed some students to attend these trips from on-campus computer rooms while others worked from home (Table 1).
+In both cases, the course leaders were remote.
+Across the three VFTs a general trend of improved average WiFi speeds was observed.
+WiFi speeds were monitored by staff through Blackboard Learn, and students that had poor internet were offered a free wireless internet dongle for the duration of the VFT; however, no participants accepted the offer.
+Generally, there were few internet-related issues.